-On May 27, 2015, we amended the credit agreements governing our Senior Secured Credit Facilities to, among other things, increase the size of the Revolving Credit Facility from \$75.0 million to \$125.0 million and to permit a dividend to holders of our outstanding common stock.
+On May 27 2015, we amended the credit agreements governing our Senior Secured Credit Facilities to, among other things, increase the size of the Revolving Credit Facility from \$75.0 million to \$125.0 million and to permit a dividend to holders of our outstanding common stock.
 We also drew \$50.0 million of borrowings under our Revolving Credit Facility, the proceeds of which were used to pay an aggregate cash dividend of \$48.8 million to holders of our common stock and of which the balance was used to pay \$1.1 million of bank fees and \$0.1 million of legal and other expenses related to the Recapitalization.

-The Term Loan Facility provided for an "Excess Cash Flow" payment, as defined therein, to be made on or before the date that is 125 days following the end of our fiscal year of each year beginning with the fiscal year ending February 1, 2014.
-The Excess Cash Flow payment made for the fiscal year 2014 was \$4.4 million and was included in the current portion of long-term debt as of January 31, 2015.
+The Term Loan Facility is payable in 27 consecutive quarterly payments of \$0.8 million to be made on the last business day of each fiscal quarter beginning with February 1, 2013, with the remaining unpaid principal balance of the Term Loan Facility along with all accrued and unpaid interest to be paid by September 28, 2019.
+The Term Loan Facility provides for an "Excess Cash Flow" payment, as defined therein, to be made on or before the date that is 125 days following the end of our fiscal year of each year beginning with the fiscal year ending February 1, 2014.
+The Excess Cash Flow payment expected to be made for the fiscal year 2014 is \$4.4 million and was included in the current portion of long-term debt as of January 31, 2015.
 The Excess Cash Flow payment for fiscal year 2013 was \$4.3 million and was included in current portion of long-term debt as of February 1, 2014.

-Borrowings under the Term Loan Facility, bore interest at a rate per annum calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.5%, the Eurodollar Rate plus 1.00%, or 2.00%; plus the Applicable Margin, as defined in the credit agreement.
-The Term Loan Facility also allowed for Eurodollar Loans with a floor of 1.00%, plus the Applicable Margin.
+Borrowings under the Term Loan Facility, bear interest at a rate per annum calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.5%, the Eurodollar Rate plus 1.00%, or 2.00%; plus the Applicable Margin, as defined in the credit agreement.
+The Term Loan Facility also allows for Eurodollar Loans with a floor of 1.00%, plus the Applicable Margin.
 As part of the April 2014 amendment to the Term Loan Facility, our Applicable Margin on the interest rate was reduced by 0.25% (from 3.00% to 2.75% for a Base Rate Loan and from 4.00% to 3.75% for a Eurodollar Loan), the floor was reduced from 1.25% to 1.00%.
-As of October 31, 2015, the interest rate on outstanding borrowings under the Term Loan Facility was 3.75% plus LIBOR, subject to a floor of 1.0%.
+As of May 2, 2015, the interest rate on outstanding borrowings under the Term Loan Facility was 3.75% plus LIBOR, which is subject to a floor of 1.0%.